tsubame-sp/ocaml_at_p/README.md

 #OCaml@p : A debugging print system for OCaml

 OCaml@p is a tool supporting debug in OCaml programming.
-When you compile a program by this tool, this system make definition of print function automatically, and insert function call to print expression attached marker [@p] automatically.
+When you compile a program by this tool, this tool generates definition of print function automatically, and inserts function calls to print expression attached marker [@p] automatically.

-note : The system don't consider use in combination with other PPX tools using attributes.
+note : This tool doesn't consider use in combination with other PPX tools using attributes.

 #How to use